 If you do get the chance to try Dosh and enjoy it, you can boost your cash back by referring friends to the app.
 Currently you can earn $5 for each person who signs up for Dosh using your custom link, adds a card, and makes a purchase.
 I should also note that the app has been known to increase this reward from time to time.
 In fact, I was able to nab $15 in cash back for getting a friend to join during one such recent promotion.

 Just as there are a few different ways to earn on Dosh, there are also different ways to redeem those earnings.
 In each case you’ll need to have at least $15 saved up in order to cash out.
 With that goal met, here’s how you can claim your cash:

 Your first option is to deposit your cash back in your bank account.
 To my surprise this was not accomplished by adding an account and routing number like I’d expected but, instead, required you to sign into your online bank account using your username and password.
-This worked well but I could understand some being a bit trepidatious about this method.
-If you fall into that cateogory, you might want to try the next option.
+This worked well but I could understand some being a bit trepidation about this method.
+If you fall into that category, you might want to try the next option.

 Should you opt not to link your actual bank account or just prefer PayPal in general, there’s also an option to send your funds there.
 I nearly went this route when doing my first cash out, but ultimately decided to try the bank link instead.
 Sadly this means I don’t have much more insight into how this feature works but, given my other experiences with Dosh, I’d expect it to be pretty straightforward.

 Lastly, Dosh allows you to make a difference with your cash back and donate your earnings to charity.
 As of now, the three charities the app has listed are United Way, American Red Cross, and Child Fund International.
 Hopefully this line up gets expanded down the road, but it’s a good start nonetheless.